Municipal Development Plan Review

 Will there be a review of permitted parking areas?
 I live in college park and the students and staff of the college who park on my street are out of control.
 I’ve had people literally parking in front of my driveway blocking off my access to my own house.
 Even when nobody is blocking off my driveway, if I come home during college hours I literally have to park way down the block.
 Now that permit parking isn’t enforced at the old hospital, I would think that college park would be a prime candidate to shift resources.

-Dan McNeil asked 12 months ago
+Dan McNeil asked over 1 year ago

 A review of permitted parking areas is not part of the Municipal Development Plan Review.
 Parking restrictions, on where a vehicle cannot park are found in Provincial law (section 44 of the Traffic Safety Act) and in the City’s Traffic Bylaw (Section 32 of bylaw C-1166).
 In both documents, it states that it is prohibited to park within 1.5m of a driveway, private road, or a garage access.
 If your driveway is obstructed then we encourage you to contact Enforcement Services.